Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift GitOps/gitops-best-practices.md

 !!! info
     The ArgoCD Application Controller is configured to auto-sync every **6 minutes**.

+    This interval is set to reduce CPU load, thereby improving the overall performance of the Application Controller.

 For detailed instructions on configuring ArgoCD for your tenant, refer to: